ddejohn/life/article.md

 For those unfamiliar, Conway's Game of Life is what is known as a [cellular automaton](https://en.m.wikipedia.org/wiki/Cellular_automaton).
 The Game of Life is a 2-dimensional array of cells which observe a binary state: either on or off, alive or dead.
 Going forward I'll be referring to this collection of cells as **cells** and the overall state of the cells at any given time as **state**.

-The state at time `t` is entirely determined by the state at time `t - 1`, and is governed by this simple ruleset:
+The state at time `t` is entirely determined by the state at time `t - 1`, and is governed by this simple rule set:

 1. **Underpopulation:** a live cell with zero or one live neighbors dies
 2. **Survival:** a live cell with two or three neighbors survives